cfengine/documentation/manuals/language-concepts/bodies.markdown

     }
 ```

-The `body` of the `system` promise consists of the file permissions, the
-file owner, and the file group. `system` has a type that matches the left
-hand side `perms` of the declaration in the `files` promise.
-The `body` of the
+Like [bundles](manuals-language-concepts-bundles.html), bodies have a *type*.
+The type of the body has to mach the left-hand side of the promise attribute in which it is used.
+In this case, `files` promises have an attribute `perms` that can be associated with any body of type `perms`.

-`mog` promise also consists of the file permissions, file owner, and file group
+The attributes within the body are then type specific.
+Bodies of type `perms` consist of the file permissions, the file owner, and the file group, which the instance `system` sets to `644`, `root` and `root`, respectively.
-but the values of those attributes are passed in as parameters.

 Such bodies can be reused in multiple promises.
+Like bundles, bodies can have parameters.
+The body `mog` also consists of the file permissions, file owner, and file group, but the values of those attributes are passed in as parameters.

 #### Implicit, Control Bodies